WildGenie/MemorySharp-1/README.md

 MemorySharp - Original Author: Jämes Ménétrey aka ZenLulz.
 ===================

 Hello,

-I really liked the MemorySharp library by ZenLulz.
+I I really liked the MemorySharp library by ZenLulz.
 Sadly, it did not contain some items I wanted in a memory library as I started getting more and more into it since I started.
 Instead of simply use a different library,

 I decided to just work on adding the features in myself.
 No exes, or dlls are included.
 You must restore the packages and then compile if you want.
 For now, I do not intend to release binary's until it is more stable.